 Since our founding in 1993, our mission has been to provide the highest caliber of fixed income management, thereby facilitating a sustainable flow of capital from long-term investors to responsible corporate and municipal borrowers.
 Our mission led us to adopt sustainability as a key strategic priority.
-Companies that create value for all stakeholders are more competitive and resilient over the long term.
+We believe companies that create value for all stakeholders are more competitive and resilient over the long term.

 In-line with our mission, we have been committed to thoughtful stewardship through our investment decisions, our business activities and our community outreach.
 This sense of stewardship empowers us to lead and innovate by embracing new ideas and opportunities.
-To this end, we became one of the pioneers in sustainable investing and an early adopter of the benefit corporation principles in our industry.
+To this end, Breckinridge made the decision to integrate ESG considerations into our investment process in 2011, and chose to be an early adopter in our industry of the benefit corporation principles.

 A company from any sector and of any size can undertake a B Corp certification process, which involves an in-depth assessment of the company’s impact on all its stakeholders, including its employees, suppliers, community and the environment.
 The company is also evaluated based on its approach to mission, measurement and governance.
 Lastly, the assessment captures the company’s “Impact Business Model” – how the company is benefiting the world through its products and services and/or its internal practices.

-But companies are encouraged to go even further.
+And, companies can go further.
 In addition to their B Corp status, companies can also legally register with their states as benefit corporations.
-This legal status supports a company’s mission through a range of governance changes and business transitions, including capital raises, leadership changes, mergers and acquisitions, initial public offerings (IPOs) or any other liquidity events.
+According to B Lab’s Benefitcorp.net site, 36 states have passed benefit corporation legislation as of June 16, 2020.
+Having this legal status available to companies helps to support their mission through a range of governance changes and business transitions, including capital raises, leadership changes, mergers and acquisitions, initial public offerings (IPOs) or any other liquidity events.
 Quite simply, benefit corporation status legally bolsters a company’s ability to take into account extra-financial interests when making decisions.

 There are many reasons to become a benefit corporation.
-Impact investors gravitate toward benefit corporations because they know that these companies’ extra-financial priorities are well-supported.
+Many impact investors gravitate toward benefit corporations because they know that these companies’ extra-financial priorities are well-supported.
 Benefit corporations are often highly respected.
 For example, Ben & Jerry’s, Patagonia and many other companies with reputations for generating positive social and environmental impact are benefit corporations.
-Lastly, benefit corporation status attracts talented employees who appreciate the depth and legitimacy of their employer’s impact intent.
+Lastly, benefit corporation status can help attract talented employees who appreciate the depth and legitimacy of their employer’s impact intent.

-We believe our status as a certified B Corp and a Massachusetts-registered Benefit Corporation significantly strengthens our decision-making, as it continuously reminds us of our commitment to thoughtful stewardship in all that we do.
-This multi-stakeholder, long-term perspective makes us more competitive and resilient – today and over the long term.
+As a Benefit Corporation, we are required to incorporate purpose, accountability and transparency into our organization, providing a legal framework that supports our broader consideration of impact on our clients, society and the environment to create long-term sustainable value.
+As a Benefit Corporation, this commitment is legally protected.
+We believe our status as a certified B Corp and a Benefit Corporation strengthens our decision-making, as it continuously reminds us of our commitment to thoughtful stewardship in all that we do.
+We believe this multi-stakeholder long-term perspective makes us more competitive and resilient – today and over the long term.

 DISCLAIMER: The opinions and views expressed are those of Breckinridge Capital Advisors, Inc. They are current as of the date(s) indicated but are subject to change without notice.
 Any estimates, targets, and projections are based on Breckinridge research, analysis and assumptions.
 No assurances can be made that any such estimate, target or projection will be accurate; actual results may differ substantially.